KesslerWilliams is the criminal defense law firm you need to succeed in the courtroom.

 What is health care fraud?

-Health care fraud involves any kind of intentionally deceptive practice that draws financial benefits through the U.S. medical system.
-Health care fraud can be committed by providers, medical suppliers, drug companies and patients.
+Health care fraud involves any intentionally deceptive practice that benefits the U.S. medical system financially.
+Providers, medical suppliers, drug companies and patients can commit health care fraud.

 Common forms of health care fraud include:

-- Waiting patient co-pays or deductibles without informing the insurance
+• Waiting for patient co-pays or deductibles without informing the insurance

 Health care fraud not only leads to significant financial losses but also undermines the integrity of the health care system, potentially endangering patient care – which is why it is so heavily prosecuted.
 Government agencies such as the Office of Inspector General (OIG) and the Federal Bureau of Investigation (FBI) are actively involved in investigating and combating health care fraud in both the public sector (through Medicare and Medicaid programs) and private health insurance programs.